PDF/A: PDF/A-2

 Part 2 defines three conformance levels.
 PDF/A-2a and PDF/A-2b correspond to conformance levels a and b in PDF/A-1.
 A new conformance level, PDF/A-2u, represents Level B conformance (PDF/A-2b) with the additional requirement that all text in the document have Unicode mapping.

 PDF/A-3

 Part 3 of the standard, published on October 15, 2012, differs from PDF/A-2 in only one regard: it allows embedding of arbitrary file formats (such as XML, CSV, CAD, word-processing documents, spreadsheet documents, and others) into PDF/A conforming documents.

 PDF/A-4

 Part 4 of the standard, based on PDF 2.0, was published in late 2020.

+PDF/A supports 2 additional conformance levels: